jsturma/gce-disks-export/README.md

+# Under Contruction
-# Google Compute Engine - Disks Export Tool
+# Google Compute Engine - Export Command Line Tool

 Export Google Cloud instances disks in your favorite format and store in [Cloud Storage](https://cloud.google.com/storage/).
 Supported image formats are `vmdk` (default), `vhdx`, `vpc`, `vdi`, and `qcow2`.

 ## How script works

+1. Retrieve all GCE instances, from specified project or your current Google project
-1. Selects all disks on your current Google Project
+2. For each instances, it Select automatically all disks on your current Google Project
-2. Creates a new image for each selected disk
+3. Creates a new image for each selected disk
-3. Stores all images in a Google Storage bucket
+4. Stores all images in a Google Storage bucket
-4. Removes all images from Google Cloud
+5. Removes all images from Google Cloud

 You can run the script from your **bash console** or from [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart).
 You need login in **Google Cloud SDK** before running script, for a fast execution run it in **Cloud Shell**

-Script will ask you disk to export or if you want to export all available disks.
+Script will not ask you disk to export, if you want to export all available disks.

 ## Requirements